gravital-hr/gravital-hr.github.io/index.md

     section_id: contacts
     title: Let's Get In Touch!
     text: >-
-       Contact us to find the most suitable solution the talents in your organization!
+       Does our offering spark your curiosity?
+Contact us to help you find the most suitable solution for the talents in your organization!
     actions:
     - title: +1 (202) 555-014
       icon: bi-telephone-fill